brianmaina2/HexSoftwares_Project_personal-portfolio/README.md

 Open index.html in a web browser to view the portfolio.

-Usage

-Customize index.html with your personal details (e.g., name, bio, skills, experience, contact info).
-Add a profile photo to the assets folder and update the src attribute in index.html.
-Test changes by opening index.html in a browser.

 File Structure

-index.html: Main HTML file containing the portfolio structure. styles.css: CSS file for styling and layout. assets/: Folder for images (e.g., profile photo).
+index.html: Main HTML file containing the portfolio structure. styles.css: CSS file for styling and layout. assets/: Folder for images (profile photo).

 Contributing
 This project is part of an internship assignment.
 For collaboration or feedback, please contact me at bkemboi089@gmail.com.

 License
 This project is for personal and internship use only.
 No commercial use is permitted unless otherwise agreed with Hex Software.
 Acknowledgments